jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/getting-started-with-azure-openai/post.md

 ![Azure Open AI Studio - Testing the assistant](/posts/artificial-intelligence/fundamentals/getting-started-with-azure-openai/azure-open-ai-studio-chat-playground.png)

 To test its capability, I will use the [Microsoft Annual Report from 2023](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fc.s-microsoft.com%2Fen-us%2FCMSFiles%2F2023_Annual_Report.docx%3Fversion%3Ddfd6ff7f-0999-881d-bedf-c6d9dadab40b&wdOrigin=BROWSELINK), I have a [version in PDF format](/posts/artificial-intelligence/fundamentals/getting-started-with-azure-openai/Microsoft_2023_Annual_Report.pdf).
-For this I will use the Azure AI Search capability from Microsoft that allows us to store the document and get the agent to search information on it.
+For this I will use the Azure AI Search capability from Microsoft that allows us to store the document and get the agent to search information in it.

 > NOTE: To add your data in the steps below, you'll first need to create an Azure AI Search service, follow the steps in [this Microsoft article](https://learn.microsoft.com/en-us/azure/search/search-create-service-portal).